Segouta/christian-pset3/README.md

+### Welcome to the Restaurant app!
+This app allows a user to order in a restaurant from their own phones!!

+By:               Christian

+Student number:   11930683

+Date:             17-11-2017

+Subject:          Native App Studio UvA

 This is a restaurant app.

 This whole app is constructed out of one single activity, which was an ambitious decision.